Photo by Gillfoto, licensed under CC BY-SA 3.0

 The equivalent speed comparison – G-Force perspective

-And the front of the car crushes only about half a meter before stopping completely, that’s roughly what happened to Purley.
+Driving 173 km/h straight into a solid wall, the forces involved were extreme.
+The front of the car crushed only about half a meter before stopping completely, which is roughly what happened to Purley.

-A fight to stay alive
+A fight to recover

 Built different